GEMScienceTools/oq-mbtk/docsrc/contents/smt.rst

 Rodriguez-Marek, A., G. A. Montalva, F. Cotton, and F. Bonilla (2011).
 “Analysis of Single-Station Standard Deviation using the KiK-Net data”.
 In: Bulletin of the Seismological Society of America 101(3), pages 1242 –1258.

 Sammon, J. W. (1969).
 "A Nonlinear Mapping for Data Structure Analysis."
 In: IEEE Transactions on Computers C-18 (no. 5), pages 401 - 409.

-Scherbaum, F., F. Cotton, and P. Smit (2004).
-“On the Use of Response Spectral-Reference Data for the Selection and Ranking of Ground Motion Models for Seismic Hazard Analysis in Regions of Moderate Seismicity: The Case of Rock Motion”.
-In: Bulletin of the Seismological Society of America 94(6), pages 2164 – 2184.

 Scherbaum, F., E. Delavaud, and C. Riggelsen (2009).
 “Model Selection in Seismic Hazard Analysis: An Information-Theoretic Perspective”.
 In: Bulletin of the Seismological Society of America 99(6), pages 3234 – 3247.